genesos/AttrAjax/README.md

 ###data-aa-sync
 Specifies same id on the tags that you want to bind synchronously.
+The tags have same <code>data-aa-sync</code> id could be synchronous.
 - Optional
 - Type: String
 - Default: null